Nizam of Hyderabad: Infrastructure

 The Nizams commissioned engineering projects such as large reservoirs like Osman Sagar and Himayat Sagar.
-Survey work on the Nagarjuna Sagar Dam was also initiated during this time, although the actual work was actually completed under the aegis of the Government of India in 1969.
+Survey work on the Nagarjuna Sagar Dam was also initiated during this time, although the actual work was completed under the aegis of the Government of India in 1969.

-They also gave Hyderabad its own railway network - the Nizam's Guaranteed State Railway which helped in setting up various industries.
+They also gave Hyderabad its railway network - the Nizam's Guaranteed State Railway which helped in setting up various industries.

 Other landmarks include the Telangana High Court, City College, Public Gardens (formerly Bagh-e-Aaam), Jubilee Hall, Asafia Library, The Assembly building, Niloufer Hospital, the Osmania Arts College and the Osmania Medical College.

-Donation for compilation of Mahabharata
+Interfaith Philanthropy

+The 7th Nizam of Hyderabad, Mir Osman Ali Khan, was noted for his philanthropic support to Interfaith philanthropy specifically temples across the state.
+He donated ₹82,825 to the Sri Lakshmi Narasimha Swamy Temple at Yadagirigutta near Bhongir and ₹29,999 to the Sita Ramachandraswamy Temple at Bhadrachalam.
+He also provided an annual grant of ₹8,000 to the Tirupati Balaji Temple and contributed ₹50,000 towards the reconstruction of the Sitarambagh Temple in Hyderabad’s old city.

+In addition, the 7th Nizam endowed approximately 1,525 acres of land to the Sita Rama Swami Temple at Devaryamjal.
+Beyond these individual grants, historical sources note that the Nizam donated over ₹97,000 in total and more than two lakh acres of land to various Hindu temples, reflecting his policy of interfaith patronage.
+His support extended to educational and religious institutions as well, including a donation of ₹1 lakh to Banaras Hindu University in 1939 and smaller annual grants to other temples and cultural organizations.

 In 1932, there was a need for money for the publication of Mahabharata in the Bhandarkar Oriental Research Institute located in Pune.
 A formal request was made to the 7th Nizam, who granted Rs.
-1000 per year for a period of 11 years.
+1000 per year for 11 years.

-He also gave Rs 50,000 for construction of the guest house which stands today as "Nizams guest house".
+He also gave Rs 50,000 for construction of the guest house which stands today as "Nizam's guest house".

-Donation to Hindu Temples

-The Nizams donated Rs.
-82,825 to the Yadagirigutta temple near Bhongir and Rs.
-29,999 to Sita Ramachandraswamy temple, Bhadrachalam.

-The 7th Nizam also donated Rs.
-8,000 to Tirupati Balaji Temple as yearly grants.

-A donation of Rs.
-50,000 towards the re-construction of Sitarambagh temple located in the old city of Hyderabad was also made.